OlivierLaflamme/Auditing-Vulnerabilities/README.md

 1. Improve XXE PHP File it's kinda shit as it stands.
 2. CSRF improuve.
 3. WAF section is shit.
-3. "Understanding SSRF" format isnt compliant with other documents - shit formatting
+4. "Understanding SSRF" format isnt compliant with other documents - shit formatting
+5. SSRF Bypassing needs to add / fix php and python